rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-The previous setup for the form, input field(s), a submit button, `onChange()` and `onSubmit()` class methods is a common way to implement forms in React.
-The only addition is the initial data fetching in the `componentDidMount()` lifecycle method which only helps to improve the user experience by providing an initial state from a backend.
-In summary, it is a neat boilerplate to [fetch data in React from a third-party API](https://www.robinwieruch.de/react-fetching-data/).
+The previous setup for the form--using input field(s), a submit button, `onChange()` and `onSubmit()` class methods--is a common way to implement forms in React.
+The only addition is the initial data fetching in the `componentDidMount()` lifecycle method to improve user experience by providing an initial state from the backend.
+It is a useful foundation for [fetching data from a third-party API in React](https://www.robinwieruch.de/react-fetching-data/).

 When you start the application on the command line, you should see the initial state for the `path` in the input field.
-Furthermore, you should be able to change the state by entering something else in the input field.
+You should be able to change the state by entering something else in the input field.
 Nothing should happen on `componentDidMount()` and submitting the form.

-You might wonder why there is only one input field to grab the information about two things: the organization and repository.
-When opening up a repository on GitHub, you can see that the organization and repository are encoded in the URL.
-That's why it is a convenient way to show the same URL pattern for the input field.
-Moreover, you can split the `organization/repository` later on at the `/` to get values for the organization and repository to perform the GraphQL query request.
+You might wonder why there is only one input field to grab the information about the organization and repository.
+When opening up a repository on GitHub, you can see that the organization and repository are encoded in the URL, so it becomes a convenient way to show the same URL pattern for the input field.
+You can also split the `organization/repository` later at the `/` to get these values and perform the GraphQL query request.

 ### Exercises:

-* if you are not familiar with React, read up *The Road to learn React*
+* If you are not familiar with React, read up *The Road to learn React*

 {{% chapter_header "React GraphQL Query" "react-graphql-query" %}}

-In this section, you are going to implement your first GraphQL query in React.
-As mentioned, you will fetch issues from a repository that belongs to an organization.
-However, you will not fetch everything at once.
-You will start by fetching only an organization.
+In this section, you are going to implement your first GraphQL query in React, fetching issues from an organization's repository, though not all at once.
+Start by fetching only an organization.
 Let's define the query as a variable above of the App component.

 {{< highlight javascript >}}
 const GET_ORGANIZATION = `